Services for Seniors

 The Council is comprised of volunteers appointed by the Board of Supervisors to act as representatives and advocates for the needs of seniors.
 The Council partners with other county departments and local agencies to offer special events and promote resources for older residents.

 Senior Connections, the Capital Area Agency on Aging

 Senior Connections is the local Area Agency on Aging serving Greater Richmond including Hanover County.
 This agency is a non-profit, and receives federal funds from the Older American’s Act as well as state, local and other funding to provide a host of services and resources for older adults and caregivers.
 Services are free or in some cases depend on income and include: general assessment and service coordination, referrals or direct assistance with adult day care, caregiver support, socialization such as local Friendship Cafés, mobility management and more.

 For more information about the events listed below, contact the Department of Community Resources at 804-365-4300, or use the registration details provided.

 Senior Law Day

-Offered each fall and spring, this event (a partnership of Hanover Council on Aging, Senior Connections and Williams Mullen Law Firm) provides assistance to low-income seniors with preparation of simple wills, powers of attorney, and medical directives.
+Offered twice annually, this event (a partnership of Hanover Council on Aging, Senior Connections and Williams Mullen Law Firm) provides assistance to low-income seniors with preparation of simple wills, powers of attorney, and medical directives.